 We are a church school, not a faith school, which means that we welcome families of all faiths and those with no faith at all.
 Our school was established to serve the local community of Wantage.

 Everyone who comes through our front door should experience love and respect; forgiveness when it is needed; courage to keep on going; and hope for the future.

 I hope that every child, and whole family, will leave us in Year 6 having received a rich experience and understanding of Christianity through our ethos, the way that we treat each other every day, and through regular events throughout the year:

 If you would like to find out more about what it means to be a Church of England school, please do speak to any member of staff and we are happy to talk to you about our ethos.

-Our last SIAMS inspection was in 2015 when we were judged as 'good'.
+Our last SIAMS inspection was in November 2021 and we were delighted to be judged as 'Good'.